heroiclabs/nakama-gamelift/README.md

-Nakama and AWS GameLift Integration
+Nakama and Amazon GameLift Integration
 ===
-Nakama Fleet Manager implementation for AWS GameLift.
+Nakama Fleet Manager implementation for Amazon GameLift.

 ## Introduction

-The `fleetmanager` package in this repository implements [Nakama](https://heroiclabs.com/nakama)'s Go runtime Fleet Manager interface to interact with an existing [AWS Gamelift](https://aws.amazon.com/gamelift/) Fleet.
+The `fleetmanager` package in this repository implements [Nakama](https://heroiclabs.com/nakama)'s Go runtime Fleet Manager interface to interact with an existing [Amazon Gamelift](https://aws.amazon.com/gamelift/) Fleet.

 This enables the use of Nakama's social gameplay and matchmaking features for GameLift Game Session discovery and creation, facilitating the process of Fleet Management orchestration to direct players to existing or new Game Sessions as needed.

 ## Prerequisites
-The Nakama GameLift Fleet Manager expects an AWS Fleet to be up and running with a specific setup, including:
+The Nakama GameLift Fleet Manager expects a GameLift Fleet to be up and running with a specific setup, including:

 * A Fleet Alias;
 * A Placement Queue;